More than Emotional Support

 The activities in pet therapy are a positive distraction from cravings and triggers.
 Just the stress relief that occurs with pet interactions can also be enough to help avoid triggers.
 Animals other than dogs are also often used to help people suffering from substance use disorders.
 There are equine therapy programs that have a person interact with a horse.

-These interactions with either dogs or horses will consist of grooming, calming, riding (in the case of a horse) and bonding with the animal to form a therapeutic alliance that reduces anxiety about receiving treatment for drug use.
+These interactions and bonding with either dogs or horses will form a therapeutic alliance that reduces anxiety about receiving treatment for drug use.
 This alliance helps patients more readily place trust in and interact well with a therapist during counseling sessions.

 One of the more popular therapies involving animals for addiction recovery is equine therapy.
 This support animal is also very helpful for those suffering with co-existing mental illness conditions.